giantswarm/fmt/kubernetes/annotations_and_labels.md

 - `OPERATOR.giantswarm.io/version` - value should be an operator version, e.g.
   `kvm-operator.giantswarm.io/version=1.0.0`.
 This is not the same as release version.
 This value can be the same in multiple releases.
 This label is used by the operator to recognize which object it should reconcile.
+When set on nodes it is used to set that information in the status with the statusresource.
 - `giantswarm.io/provider` - value should be the installation's provider, e.g.
   `kvm`, `aws`, or `azure`.